vortex-5/ddwrt-bwmon/README.md

 The yellow highlighting indicates active connections.

 If you resize your browser or view from a devices with a smaller screen the cumulative download and upload columns will automatically hide along with the last seen date to better fit the screen space available.

+There is a normal and compact view at the bottom for better manual scaling on different device form factors.